MicrosoftDocs/power-platform/power-platform/guidance/white-papers/environment-strategy.md

 ### New environments

 As part of developing your strategy, consider when you create environments to support a workload.
-Your evaluation must balance the benefits of isolation that an environment provides—for example, being able to lock down particular environments more than others is helpful from a security perspective—with the disadvantages, such as that isolation creates friction for users who try to share data across apps.
+Your evaluation must balance the benefits of isolation that an environment provides&mdash;for example, being able to lock down particular environments more than others is helpful from a security perspective&mdash;with the disadvantages, such as that isolation creates friction for users who try to share data across apps.

 When you're evaluating whether an app or an automation belongs in its own environment, assess the different stages of the app's life cycle separately.
 During development, isolation from other apps is important.
 When multiple apps are developed in a single environment, you risk creating cross-app dependencies.